-Showing forth a single patient endurance amid a multiplicity of bodies, the venerable fathers who suffered in the Monastery of Zographou put the cruel Latins to shame, and their heads have been crowned with wreaths of victory.
+Showing forth a single patient endurance amid many bodies, the venerable fathers who suffered in the Monastery of Zographou put the cruel Latins to shame, wherefore their heads were crowned with wreaths of victory.

 Having suffered, O ye twenty-six most venerable fathers, ye have received honors for your labors, and Christ, the Bestower of crowns, hath adorned you with gifts of grace.